PaulDuvall/aws-5-mins/appsync/README.md

 You can find the 5-minute video that walks through all of the steps described here.

-In this episode, we'll be looking at Amazon AppSync.
+In this episode, we'll be looking at AWS AppSync.

 TBD

 # CloudFormation Support
-TBD

 ## Launch CloudFormation Stack